N07070/Minecraft-Startup-Script/README.md

 * Downloads everything needed for the server,
 * Contains every instruction needed to start the server,
 * Open-Source, Free, Very small ( < 4ko )

+##Installation:

+Most of the installation is done by the script, but you still need:
+* A working version of Java 7,
+* To run the script.
+To do so, just drap n' drop the script in the Terminal.
+  * To open the terminal, press cmb + space and type Terminal, then press enter.
+* That shoul do it !
+If you have any problemes, please contact me @_007N_